 Listing of Data in the AdEERS Database

-Summary of Data in the AdEERS Database by CTCAE Code
+Summary of Adverse Events in the AdEERS Database by CTCAE Code

-Summary of Data in the AdEERS Database by Course at Onset
+Summary of Adverse Events in the AdEERS Database by Course at Onset

-In this study, all serious adverse events were reported through the Adverse Event Expedited Reporting System (AdEERS).
+In this study, adverse events meeting the protocol requirements for reporting of commercial and non-commercial products were reported through the Adverse Event Expedited Reporting System (AdEERS).
+These adverse events are considered to represent the serious adverse events for this study, albeit only those that met the protocol specified criteria for reporting.
 These data will be listed, including course number, subject number, AdEERS number, adverse event term, start date of primary adverse event, and attribution to each study drug.

 These data will also be summarized by CTCAE code within each course and overall.
 The summary should include the number and percent of subjects reporting each event, as well as the number of events, both within treatment group and overall.
 The denominator used for each percentage will be the number of subjects exposed within each course and overall.